femarques/curriculum/README.md

 software versioning, unit testing, HTTP APIs, and technical leadership.

-I'm looking for an opportunity to work and live abroad, as it would provide a better quality of life for my family, push me out of my confort zone, let me know other cultures, and make some childish dreams come true.
+I'm looking for an opportunity to work and live abroad, as it would provide a better quality of life for my family, push me out of my comfort zone, let me know other cultures, and make some childish dreams come true.

 ## Education